RMac4/read_sqa_publications/README.md

 ## `R/`

 - `set_file_path.R`
-  - functions to create a file path either from the web or local device.
+  - contains a function `set_file_path()` that creates a file path to the location of an SQA statistical excel publication either from the web or on the local device.
 - `extract_publication_data.R`
-  - function to extract sheet names, data tables, and notes to a nested list.
+  - contains a function `extract_publication_data()` that extracts the sheet names, data tables, and notes of an SQA statistical excel publication to a nested list.

-# `read_published_tables.R`
+## `read_published_tables.R`

 Script which runs to collect data, calling other scripts in `R/`.
 Contains some variables which will need updated.